wesnoth/constitution/Project-Constitution.md

 **Article 19.** A proposal that is considered valid by the Project Manager and the Board of Directors through unanimous agreement must then be voted in by the Development Team.
 This shall be done through the same process established by Articles 11 and 12 of this Constitution, with the exception of requiring a voluntary two thirds supermajority vote from active members of the Development Team and members of the Wesnoth.org Staff Team, as opposed to a simple majority vote.

-> **Rationale:** Due to the nature of the Project Constitution and its impact over everything else (including the Constitution itself) the requirements to pass changes to it should be much higher than those for replacing or re-electing a Project Manager.
+> **Rationale:** Due to the nature of the Project Constitution and its impact over everything else (including the Constitution itself), the requirements to pass changes to it should be much higher than those for replacing or re-electing a Project Manager.

 **Article 20.** Once a change to the Constitution is approved by the Development Team, it shall come into effect immediately only if it does not affect the structure of the Project Council as per Articles 7, 8, 9, or 10; or the process for Project elections as per Articles 11 and 12.
 Otherwise, the change shall come into effect upon the end of the current development cycle and before Project Manager elections take place.